westfish/deepeyes-my/verl/models/mcore/readme.md

 Features about parallel strategies should be supported with changes about the online weights conversion(especially the resharding part) and verl work dispatching.

 ### checkpointing
 The existing checkpointing code is in `verl/utils/checkpoint/megatron_checkpoint_manager.py`.
-And the script to convert checkpoint to huggingface format is in `verl/scripts/model_merger.py`.
+And the script to convert checkpoint to huggingface format is in `verl/scripts/model_merger`.

-The existing checkpoint format is simplely save every rank's weights and optimizer states.
+The existing checkpoint format simply saves every rank's weights and optimizer states.
 It should be refactored by `dist_checkpointing` format.

 ## How to support new models